ubaldot/vim-op-surround/README.md

 ```

 and use `<leader>(iw, <leader>[fa`, etc.
+The (behavior) is "toggle" in the sense that if you repeat the same command
+twice it will add and remove the delimiters.
+For example, go on a word and type
+`<leader>(iw` to add parenthesis.
+Then, go again on the same work and type
+again `<leader>(iw`.
+The parenthesis are gone.
 It also works in visual mode.

 Along the same line, you can define buffer-local mappings through the variable